-You will be online for the entire time 9:00 AM – 3:30 PM each day and there is group work and out of class work.
-In addition to the lecture time, group work and out of class work, Jack have an office hour each day to answer questions and provide individual consultation by appointment.
+You will be online for the entire time 8:00 AM – 3:30 PM each day and there is group work and out of class work.
+In addition to the lecture time, group work and out of class work, Jack will have an office hour each day to answer questions and provide individual consultation by appointment.

 Grant writing techniques and processes are in a transitional stage.
 Grant Writers need to stay on top of the latest trends that include more online grant applications, requirements for better-designed evaluations and new social policies that determine grant opportunities.
 Participants that have completed our Grant Writing Certificate Program will have increased his/her chances of winning competitive grants through a better understanding of the entire grant process.
 A computer is required for 3 days of the program and familiarity with the personal computer environment is highly recommended as a prerequisite for this program.

 *Eligible for AmeriCorps education award funds and Hazlewood Act tuition exemption program